 “Thus, we must be clear.
 Georgia will not be able to become a part of the EU if Georgian officials do not change their course.
 The letter states that toning down this clear decision or interpreting it in any other manner is either delusional, or outright deceitful.

-The note that the EU’s suspension of Georgia’s entry process was not taken lightly, but stress that the EU is more than an economic, social, and trade union.
+The Foreign Ministers note that the EU’s suspension of Georgia’s entry process was not taken lightly, but stress that the EU is more than an economic, social, and trade union.
 It is a family of nations that share the same values that must be respected by those who wish to join.

 They reiterate that the law on Foreign Agents is not in line core EU values and norms.
 The letter states that “it undermines the basic rights of Georgians, which are at core of Georgia’s obligations as part of the EU Accession Path.”
 The letter also mentions laws that hinder Georgia’s EU accession, including the anti LGBT law.